Dr. Querine Hanlon

 Ms. Liddell holds a Master’s Degree in International Education Policy from Harvard University and a Bachelor’s Degree in Applied Foreign Language from the University of Dakar (UCAD) in Senegal.
 She is fluent in English, French, and Wolof.

-Ms. Maestas spent most of her life living overseas, primarily in Latin America.
-Prior to joining SCG, Ms. Maestas was a Program Lead at an educational law conference for high school students at Stanford University in partnership with Stanford’s Law School.
-Ms. Maestas also spent a year serving with Americorps at a public high school in Washington DC, working as an academic guidance counselor and behavior coach with recent immigrant youth from Central America, West Africa, East Africa and the Middle East.
+Ms. Maestas joined SCG in 2018 as a Project Assistant supporting SCG’s Programs in North and West Africa.
+Prior to joining SCG, Ms. Maestas spent most of her life living overseas, primarily in Latin America.
+Ms. Maestas served as a Program Lead at an educational law conference for high school students at Stanford University in partnership with Stanford’s Law School.
+She also spent a year serving with Americorps at a public high school in Washington DC, working as an academic guidance counselor and behavior coach with recent immigrant youth from Central America, West Africa, East Africa and the Middle East.
 Previously, Ms. Maestas worked at the U.S. Embassy in Rome, Italy, in the Consular Section supporting the initial intake process for visa applications.

 Ms. Maestas holds a dual BA in History and Africana Studies from the College of William and Mary.
 She is fluent in Spanish and French and has working-level knowledge of Arabic.